Oral Hygiene Instructions

 - Always choose a good fluoride toothpaste.

-Dentist near you suggests the following brushing technique:
+A dentist near you suggests the following brushing technique:

 - Position your brush at a 45-degree angle along the gums.

-- Don’t forget to brush your tongue to remove bacteria and freshen your breath.
+- Brush your tongue to eradicate bacteria from your mouth and freshen your breath.

-- Clean hard to reach spaces between teeth daily with once a day flossing.
-Tooth damaging bacteria linger between teeth where bristles can’t reach.
+- Clean hard-to-reach spaces between teeth daily with once-a-day flossing.
+Tooth-damaging bacteria linger between teeth where bristles can’t reach.
 Floss removes plaque and food particles between teeth and under the gumline.

 - Eat a balanced, healthy diet and limit snacking.